danieledapo/danieledapo.github.io/content/post/category-theory.md

   join :: m (m a) -> m a
 ```

-I think we can vaguely see how *return* is similar to mempty: it takes a value
+I think we can vaguely see how *return* is similar to mempty (especially to `()
-and simply wraps it inside the monad.
-Like mempty this can be seen as the entry
+-> m`): it takes a value and simply wraps it inside the monad.
+Like mempty this
-point of a monad.
+can be seen as the entry point of a monad.

 On the other hand, the *join* function is a bit more difficult to relate to
 mappend, but the intuition is that join is actually doing the product within the
 monad itself.
+This ends up in a flattening of the structure of the Monad.

 Let's see how `Maybe` implements Monad